robPTY/portfolio_v2/README.md

 This was a website built to showcase my technical skills, web design skills.

-## Project timeline and technologies used
+## Project Timeline and Technologies Used

 ### Technologies Used